donsheehy/datastructures/prose/02_oop.md

 print(type(foo))
 ```

 For the advanced students, here is a more exotic example called a generator.
-In python you can `yield` instead of `return`.
+In Python you can `yield` instead of `return`.
 If so, the result will be something called a generator and not a function.
-This powerful idea shows up a lot in python, but we won't really be able to get our head around it until we understand how classes are able to package up data and code.
+This powerful idea shows up a lot in Python, but we won't really be able to get our head around it until we understand how classes are able to package up data and code.

 ```python {cmd id="j32a5vrk" continue="type02"}
 def mygenerator(n):